 For the villain of the movie, life has no meaning.
 Death is divorced from any real cost or sorrow.
 The Scriptures speak about death as an enemy to be defeated.
 Thanos in the Avengers sees death as a tool to wielded.
 As I prepared for my time here today, I began to think about the contrast between Thanos and our doctors, nurses, therapists, and medical personnel.

 The folks here at Fisher-Titus seek to preserve life.
 They dedicate resources and time to heal and to comfort.
 Unlike Thanos who is rather caviler about life, you are willing to sacrifice yourselves for others.
 That’s the very definition of love.
 In that way, health care workers imitate a God who values every life.
 Rather than destroying half of life to save some, our God sacrifices himself out of love to save the entire world.

 This year’s theme for the National Day of Prayer is taken from the words of Jesus found in John 13:34.

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.”

 Jesus loved us so much that he went to the cross.
 We love because God first loved us.
 All of you, are following in the footsteps of the Master.
-Your sacrifice and love on a daily basis makes a huge difference in a world of disease, injury and death.
+Your sacrifice and love on a daily basis make a huge difference in a world of disease, injury, and death.